wayne989/ConfigServiceRest/README.md

     Initially developed with IntelliJ IDEA, but Eclipse or Spring IDE will be fine.

-    Note for IntelliJ:
+    Note for IntelliJ Version 2018.1 :
-    	in order to process annotation for Lambok, please ensure the following setting is configured:
+    	in order to process annotation for Lombok, please ensure the following setting is configured:
     	IntelliJ IDEA -> Preferences -> Build,Excution,Deployment -> Compiler -> Annotation Processors
     		checked - Enable annotation processing
     		selected - Obtain processors from project classpath